-Inflammation in prostate may reduce cancer riskDecember 9th, 2013 in Cancer /
+Inflammation in prostate may reduce cancer riskDecember 9, 2013 in Medicine & Health / Cancer

 Doctors at the North Shore-LIJ Health System have discovered that increased inflammation in the prostate may predict reduced risk for prostate cancer.
 The findings are published online in Cancer.